Asashou/notes/05_numpy_mpl/05_numpy_mpl.md

     - `a.tolist()` returns list equivalent of `a`, same as `list(a)` if `a` is 1D
     - many array methods have an equivalent numpy function, e.g. `np.max()`, `np.min()`, etc., which you can use directly on lists or tuples

-- review dtypes:
+- review integer dtypes:
+    - what's a digit? numeric symbol used to represent numbers
+    - "digiti": Latin for "fingers", decimal digits are numeric symbols for counting in base 10, values 0 to 9
-    - what's a bit? bit = binary digit, takes two values, 0 or 1
+    - what's a bit? bit = binary digit, bits are numeric symbols for counting in base 2, values 0 and 1
     - what's a byte?
 8 bits: 00000000, 00000001, 00000010, 00000011 ... == 0, 1, 2, 3, ...
     - 8 bit integer takes up 1 byte of memory
     - 16 bit takes up 2 bytes